John Leonard Orr: Aftermath

 Some fire investigators and an FBI criminal profiler have deemed Orr to be possibly one of the worst American serial arsonists of the 20th century.
 Federal ATF agent Mike Matassa believes that Orr set nearly 2,000 fires between 1984 and 1991.
 Furthermore, arson investigators determined that after Orr was arrested, the number of brush fires in the nearby foothill areas decreased by more than 90 percent.

 Orr's daughter Lori, who later became a motivational speaker, testified on behalf of the defense at the trial.
 Her testimony prevented him from receiving the death penalty.
 After maintaining her father's innocence for years, she eventually came to believe he was guilty and broke off all contact with him.

-As part of Hamilton College's prison writing initiative, the American Prison Writing Archive, Orr was able to publish several autobiographical accounts of his experiences as a prisoner in the American prison complex.
+As part of Hamilton College's prison-writing initiative, the American Prison Writing Archive, Orr was able to publish several autobiographical accounts of his experiences as a prisoner in the American prison complex.

+Aaron Farinacci, accused instigator of the August 2026 Spokane Complex Fire, had researched Orr and his methods.

 In media

-Orr's story was chronicled by author Joseph Wambaugh in his 2003 true crime book Fire Lover.
+Orr's story was chronicled by author Joseph Wambaugh in his 2002 true crime book Fire Lover: A True Story.

 True crime author Frank Girardot collaborated with Orr's daughter Lori Kovach in writing Burned: Pyromania, Murder, and a Daughter's Nightmare in 2018.

 Orr's crimes have been profiled on several television series, including: Nova (1995), Cold Case Files (1999), Forensic Files (2004), Deadly Secrets (2019), and Very Scary People (2021).
 The Apple TV+ series Smoke (2025) was inspired by Orr.
 Point of Origin, a film starring Ray Liotta as Orr, was released by HBO in 2002.

 In July 2021, truth.media released the true crime podcast Firebug, hosted by filmmaker Kary Antholis and chronicling the investigation into the fires through interviews and excerpts from Orr's manuscript.
 An episode of the Casefile true crime podcast centers around Orr, as does the Criminalia podcast episode "Firefighter Firebugs."